-If your home has the Nest Thermostat you probably read about the recent issues and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If your home has the Nest Thermostat you probably read about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

-For more detailed information, see Nest Support page.
-For a more basic summary, keep on reading:
+For more detailed information, see their Nest Support page.
+For a more basic overview, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later may have some problems, including becoming unresponsive, not efficiently charging the battery, or shutting down completely.
-Nest says to try recharging and restarting your thermostat to resolve the issue and get it up and running again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later may have some problems, including becoming unresponsive, not effectively charging the battery, or turning off completely.
+Nest says to try recharging and restarting your thermostat to fix the issue and get it up and going again.

 Indications of this issue include the following:

 - the thermostat being down on the Nest App and disconnected from Wi-Fi

 - the thermostat alerts you that the battery is low and it needs to shut down

 - the thermostat’s animated properties are slower than usual